CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 4: Access Web VMs via RDP.md

 1. In your PC, go to **Start Menu>Run**.
 Type **mstsc** and click **OK**.
 The **Remote Desktop** Connection window will appear.
 Copy **webrdp-lb** public IP : <inject key="loadBalancerIP"></inject> and paste it in the text box against **Computer** followed by a **colon** and the **port number** noted from previous step.

-      Now, your **Remote Desktop Connection** window should looks like this:
+      Now, your **Remote Desktop Connection** window should look like this:

       ![](../images/Picture43.png)